-Shamima Begum loses citizenship challenge
+Shamima Begum bid to regain UK citizenship rejected

 - Published

-Shamima Begum has lost her challenge over the decision to deprive her of British citizenship because she is a threat to national security.
+Shamima Begum has lost her challenge over the decision to deprive her of British citizenship despite a credible case she was trafficked.

 Mr Justice Jay told the semi-secret court dealing with her case that her appeal had been fully dismissed.